 Unlike other personality disorders, HPD does not impair a person's social skills.
 In fact, people with HPD are capable of becoming successful professionally and socially.
 They possess good social abilities that they use in manipulating others in order to become the focus of attention.
 However, the uncommon inherent tendencies typical of their personality disorder may impede their social skills, especially the manner in which they bear or accept losses and frustrations.
 Romantic relationships gone awry deeply affect persons with HPD to the point of depression.
 Once they are diagnosed to have the latter, seeking treatment which may entail taking a common antidepressant along with psychotherapy is necessitated.

 Common Traits of HPD

 People with HPD would be ill at ease in situations wherein they are not the sole focus.
 Oftentimes, in conversations, they are known to frequently interrupt whenever somebody else is speaking, an unconscious move to divert attention to themselves.
-They express themselves dramatically, using theatrical speech or impressive terminologies that often generalize but has neither depth nor details.
+They express themselves dramatically, using theatrical speech or impressive terminologies that often generalize but have neither depth nor details.
 The need to attract attention is so great that they even dress and behave seductively or flirtatiously.
-This sexual-forward behavior along with attention-craving are what led experts to conclude that this disorder is more prevalent among women.
+This sexual-forward behavior along with attention-craving is what led experts to conclude that this disorder is more prevalent among women.
 Socially, displaying such behavior among women is not openly acceptable.
-Thus, such behavior make sit logical to assess that they are more prone to it because aside from the previously mentioned traits, another predilection of people with HPD is their need for excitement and adventure.
-Furthermore, they are liable to dramatizing their illnesses just to get attention.
+Thus, such behavior makes sit logical to assess that they are more prone to it because aside from the previously mentioned traits, another predilection of people with HPD is their need for excitement and adventure.
+Furthermore, they are liable to dramatize their illnesses just to get attention.
 Praises are of vital importance to them.
-Thus, it is not surprising to learn that they do not take criticisms and failures easily.
+Thus, it is not surprising to learn that they do not take criticism and failures easily.